stefanache/SheetJS/README.md

 This is an/my implement for that <a title="Thanks a lot for this product"  href="https://jstool.gitlab.io/demo/sheetjs-xlsx-js/">SheetJS-example</a> in <br/>
 -windows 10 Pro-build 19045(see test1.bat ) and ...<br/>
 -in Github as free repository.<br/>
- For accesing website from github use that URL:   https://stefanache.github.io/SheetJS/<br/>
+ For accesing this website from github use that URL:   https://stefanache.github.io/SheetJS/<br/>
 <br/><i>Remark:</i>
 as input file for this project can download from this repository[ test1.xlsx](https://github.com/stefanache/SheetJS/blob/main/test1.xlsx) , then ...